lbryio/lbry.com/content/faq/how-to-get-lbry-command-line.md

 ---
 title: How do I get LBRY for development?
-category: developer
+category: powerusers
 ---

 The LBRY project sources are hosted on [Github](https://github.com/lbryio).

-To install LBRY from source, you'll need the [lbry](https://github.com/lbryio/lbry) repository, as well as either [lbrycrd](https://github.com/lbryio/lbrycrd) or [lbryum](https://github.com/lbryio/lbryum).
-Further documentation is available in the respective repositories' READMEs and similar files.
+To install LBRY from source, you'll need the [lbry](https://github.com/lbryio/lbry) repository for the LBRY SDK and [lbry-desktop](https://github.com/lbryio/lbry-desktop) repository for the Desktop application.
+Further documentation is available in the respective repositories' READMEs and contributing documentation.

 You can find more information about building on and with LBRY at [https://lbry.tech](https://lbry.tech)